 If we look at a 2019 study from the University of Oxford, we can see why anonymised CVs are necessary...

-Minority ethnic backgrounds had to send 80% more applications to get the same results as a White-British person.
+Candidates with white-sounding names were far more likely to progress to the interview stage, whereas minority applicants had to send 80% more applications to get the same results as a White-British person.

 The worst part?
 Researchers found that this rate of discrimination had barely changed since similar experiments back in 1969.